gusl/Sorcetta/README.md

 **Goal:** we do not expect Sorcetta to obtain 100% coverage without human assistance, but merely to speed up the process of translating code from other languages into Julia.

-**Dogma:** as long as the outputs agree for every input, the codes are good translations of each other.
+**Dogma:** as long as the outputs agree for every valid input, the codes are good translations of each other.
 This means that you can use any approach you like (human translation, statistical machine translation, genetic algorithms, inductive logic programming, etc), as long as the tests pass.
 Note: we don't worry about mutating code just yet.

 Current project: R.  (Future: Matlab, Python)